TylorDuong/TylorDuong/README.md

 ## Previous Projects

+### Devhacks x Strategy (May 2025)
+Fit2U is a personalized fashion assistant designed to help users organize their wardrobe, generate outfits, and make sustainable fashion choices.
+The app leverages AI to provide tailored recommendations based on user preferences, weather, and body type.

 ### Sunhacks Hackathon (September 2024): Post Pals - AI Adobe Plugin
 An intelligent design assistant that enhances creative workflows.
 - Advanced image model for design analysis